snehalrathod9423/Employee-Details-Crud-operation/README.md

 🧑‍💼 Employee Details CRUD – Extended Implementation
 📌 Overview

-This project is a NestJS + TypeORM + PostgreSQL based backend application that performs CRUD operations on Employee data.
+This project is a backend application built using NestJS, TypeORM, and PostgreSQL to perform CRUD operations on Employee data.

-It has been extended to support related tables (employee_address, employee_bankdetails) and handle single-payload inserts into multiple tables using TypeORM relations and cascading.
+It supports relational data handling with multiple tables (employee, employee_address, employee_bankdetails) and allows inserting data into multiple tables using a single payload through TypeORM cascading.

-The project was further enhanced with authentication middleware, rate limiting, PDF generation, and CSV export features.
+The project has been further enhanced with JWT-based authentication, role-based access control, email notifications, rate limiting, PDF generation, and CSV export features.

 🛠 Tech Stack